particify/arsnova-server/src/site/markdown/installation.md

 # Installation

 This document describes the necessary steps to install ARSnova Backend.
-If you are viewing this file from the repository, please make sure you are on the corresponding `x.y-stable` branch for the target version.
+If you are viewing this file from the repository, please make sure you are on the corresponding stable branch (e.g. `2.8`) for the target version.

 ## Requirements